sendynl/opensearch-query-builder/README.md

     );
 ```

-More information on the boolean query and its occurrence types can be found [in the ElasticSearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html).
+More information on the boolean query and its occurrence types can be found [in the OpenSearch docs](https://docs.opensearch.org/docs/latest/query-dsl/compound/bool/).

 ## Adding aggregations